 Here, the number of products to be produced and the transport lot sizes that result in the number of transports serve as the data basis.
 In most cases, this data can be taken from the ERP system.
 If they are not listed there, they can also be obtained by observation or by contacting the logistics department.

-When taking over the data, whether it is a plot of land, buildings or even equipment, you will definitely come across the topic of the next point.
+When taking over the data, whether it is a plot of land, buildings, or even equipment, you will definitely come across the topic of the next point.

 Step 4: Which Scale do I use?

 Answering this question is pretty simple.
 Considering the graphic above, you will always work with the original size when you design the draft digitally.
-An object with a height of 1m is modelled digitally in the software with a height of 1m, too.
+An object with a height of 1m is modeled digitally in the software with a height of 1m, too.

 Especially in the course of globalization, one should also look at the system of measurement.
 Especially in America, the Anglo-American system of measurement is common.
 So, if you use the international system of measurement for your draft, you should also take conversion into account when importing the models.